rixx/2018.djangocon.eu/grants.md

 * people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 * people living with or recovering from substance abuse

-**The closing date for grant applications is February 6th, 23:59 (CET)** - same as the call for papers.
+**The closing date for grant applications was February 6th, 23:59 (CET)** - same as the call for papers.
 We aim to inform you of the results by mid-February.
 If you would like to submit in the CfP and need a grant if you are selected, please ensure you fill in both the CfP form and the opportunity grant application form.

 If you are an accepted speaker, and you don’t need a grant because your employer is funding your conference costs, we can recognise your employer for this.
 For now we’re planning to get their logo in the programme, next to your talk, and a post on the job board.
 This is opt-in.
 With this, we hope to make it a bit easier for you to convince your employer to contribute towards your conference costs as a speaker.